franklemuchahary/linkedin-profile-analysis/README.md

 ### 3. Experience

+Going beyond Skills and Education, the final piece to the story is Experience.
+Here we will uncover the amount of experience (in months) prior to the acquiring positions, previous roles held, experience (in months) at current company, plus number of positions held at the current company (internal promotions) of Principal Data Scientists, Senior Consultants, and CTOs.

 #### 3.1 Experience Needed Prior to Position

-Going beyond Skills and Education, the final piece to the story is Experience.
-Here we will uncover the amount of experience (in months) prior to the acquiring positions, previous roles held, experience (in months) at current company, plus positions held at current company of Principal Data Scientists, Senior Consultants, and CTOs.
+We will begin by looking at the number of years of expereince that these professionals had before they entered into their current roles.
+This will help the people in gauging the average years of experience required for landing these different types of roles.

 ##### Principal Data Scientists